5 compelling reasons to change your company name

 You always wanted a name like that.
 And it’s a long way from the name you’ve got.

 Too many business owners continue to drift along with a name that doesn’t cut the mustard, even when they know instinctively that it needs to change.

 Understandably, ‘fear' is the reason they resist the urge to change: fear of getting it wrong again; fear of the process of changing a name; fear of losing customers; and fear of change itself.

-But with good planning and communications, the process of changing a company name really isn’t a big deal.
-And it’s certainly a way bigger deal for you than it is for your customers.
+But with good planning and communications, the process of choosing a new company name really doesn't have to be a big deal.

 If one or more of the five points above describes your situation, don’t worry so much about the risk of change.
 Instead, ask yourself “what’s the risk of NOT changing?”.